AnAncientForce/dotfiles/README.md

 # Q&A

-- Why do I use windows 10 for games?
+- Why do I use Windows 10 for games?
 Because of [anticheat](https://en.wikipedia.org/wiki/Category:Anti-cheat_software): It is not available on Linux.
 - [Xorg](https://wiki.archlinux.org/title/Xorg) vs Wayland, my experience?
 This is hard because so many things work on Xorg and are easier.
 However, Wayland eliminates screen tearing and is extremely smooth!
-Ultimately I chose Wayland because it's still actively worked on and because Hyprland is so smooth! :-)
+Ultimately, I chose Wayland because it's still actively worked on and because Hyprland is so smooth! :-)